Skip to main content

 }

-The chain interface is available built-in with the .compose/types.d.ts reference, but here it is for reference:
+The Chain type is available from the TaskContext interface.
+Here it is for reference:

 id: number;